scala-native/scala-native/docs/contrib/compiler.rst

     sbt> sandbox3/clean; sandbox3/nativeLink

+Compiling will generate a number of files.
+The ``.ll`` LLVM assembly language files can be inspected to see what was passed to LLVM use.

-After compiling the sandbox project you can inspect the ``.ll`` files below ``sandbox/.3/target/``.
+You can inspect the ``.ll`` files in the directories below ``sandbox/.3/target/``.
 Because Scala Native is under active development, the directory layout, names of files and their specific content may change.